2024 Chatham Landscape and Green Industry Conference

 The Chatham Green Industry and Landscape Conference provides continuing education and re-certification credits for green industry professionals, including landscapers, grounds and turf managers, and greenhouse and nursery producers.
 Home gardeners, HOA grounds managers, and anyone interested in these topics are also welcome to attend.

-8:30 – 9:15 a.m. – Extension Resources and Underutilized Plants for the Home Landscape Matt Jones and Amanda Wilkins will review helpful resources from Extension related to plant selection, disease and pest diagnoses, Integrated Pest Management, and turf management.
+7:30 – 8:25 a.m. – Extension Resources and Perennials as Shrub Alternatives Matt Jones and Amanda Wilkins will review helpful resources from Extension related to plant selection, disease and pest diagnoses, Integrated Pest Management, and turf management.
+We’ll also suggest functional and attractive herbaceous perennial alternatives.

 Hailing from Pennsylvania, Dr. Fair obtained degrees from both Penn State and Ohio State University in Forestry and Horticulture.
 She is currently an Associate Professor at NC State University where she serves as the Landscape Extension Specialist for North Carolina.
 Her program, including research, focuses on arboricultural practices from thoughtful plant selection to proper planting and tree maintenance practices.
 She also teaches Landscape Ecosystem Management, Green Infrastructure, and Environmental Stress Physiology.
 Dr. Fair has been a Certified Arborist since 1998.